-Car Demon is a PlugIn designed for car dealers.
-Full Inventory Management, Lead Forms with ADFxml support, Dynamic Lead Routing, Staff Page and more.
+Car Demon is a PlugIn designed for car dealer and vehicle sales.
+Inventory Management, Lead Forms, ADFxml support, Lead Routing, Staff Page and more!

-You do this on the "Contact Settings Page" under "Cars for Sale".
+You do this on the "Location Settings Page" under "Cars for Sale".

 The querystring for the affiliate link can be used on almost any page.
 Simply add it to the end of the url and you're set.

 If you're using the Car Demon theme or Car Demon front page you can add custom headers for each sales person and even a custom slide on the homepage.

 All links in the email they recieve will contain the affiliate link, so the original sales person will still receive any future contacts from their friend.

 This is especially handy if a sales person wants to email a car page to a potential customer.

 If the sales person is viewing the site with their own affiliate link then any vehicle they email to a customer with the "Email a Friend" feature will contain all of their contact info.

 If you add ?sales_code=0 to the url for your site it will remove the cookie that stores the sales persons affiliate information and will restore the site to normal lead routing.

 Please make sure you add an "Asking Price" to your vehicles, even if it's a 0 price.